-Providing more precise volume and temperature control, single-hole faucets typically come with one handle.
+Providing more precise volume and temperature control, single-hole faucets makes the most of small sink space.
 This type of faucet is also much easier to install.
 If you have chosen a single-hole faucet but have multiple holes in your existing cabinet, look for a faucet with an option escutcheon plate.
 If you have one hole on your existing sink or countertop, this is an ideal fit.

 A centerset faucet works with both single-hole and 3-hole basins; this is an easy-to-install option.
 This style features a deckplate that contains the handles and spout in one plate.
 This type of faucet can be used on sinks and countertops with one to three holes.
 Centerset faucets require holes with 4-inch centers.
 This is the measurement from the center of the left hole to the center of the right.
 This is a popular faucet style.